carpentries-incubator/python-text-analysis/setup.md

 There are a number of files we need to conduct the workshop.
 By cloning the git repository, you will be able to have a copy of all of the necessary files and functions required to run through the exercises.

-1. Click the link below to open the [Github](https://github.com/carpentries-incubator/python-text-analysis/blob/gh-pages/text-analysis-setup.zip) page.
+1. Click the link below to open the [Github](https://github.com/carpentries-incubator/python-text-analysis) page.
-2. Click the "Download" button.
+2. Click the green "Code <>" button.
+3. Click "Download as zip."
-3. Unzip the directory to your desktop or working directory.
+4. Unzip the directory to your desktop or working directory.

 ## Choose Colab or Local Install